 The Bloomington Developmental Learning Center is a multi-cultural child care center that encourages each child to develop his or her own unique potential.
 Through our play-based curriculum BDLC fosters the emotional, social, and educational development of children ages 6 weeks to 5 years old.
-With the help of our exceptional staff, we strive to make a positive impact on the lives of each child that comes through our doors.
+With the help of our exceptional staff, we strive to make a positive impact on the lives of each child who comes through our doors.

-Our Teachers and support staff provide a safe, caring environment while engaging children in developmentally appropriate curricula.
+Our teachers and support staff provide a safe, caring environment while engaging children in developmentally appropriate curricula.
 BDLC is one of the largest and oldest child-care centers in Monroe County.
-It is licensed by the State of Indiana and is a participant in Paths to Quality which goes above and beyond licensing requirements.
+We are licensed by the State of Indiana and participate in Paths to Quality which goes above and beyond licensing requirements.

 - Paths to Quality Level 3

 - 5 stars in Indiana’s Environmental Recognition Program

 - Follow the practice of Continuity of Care for Infant and Toddler rooms (teachers move with children to new rooms).

 - Working towards accreditation through the National Association to the Education of Young Children (NAEYC)

 - Wednesday, August 9-First Day in New Classrooms

 - Thursday, August 24-Current Family Open House 5:30-7:00pm

 - Full-time spots for children current 3 to 4 year olds